 While it might seem counterintuitive, summer is no time at all to pack away the humidifier.
-If your air conditioner is drying out the air in your house in the summer months, then a humidifier is the ideal solution to maintain a comfortable and safe indoor humidity level.
+If your air conditioner is drying out the air in your house in the summer months, and you need to add humidity back into your home, then a humidifier is the ideal solution to maintain a comfortable and safe indoor humidity level.

 If you need help choosing a humidifier for your home, check out our comprehensive buyer's guide on the best large room humidifiers to make sure you purchase the perfect model for a healthy and happy home.